Near-Optimal and Tractable Estimation under Shift-Invariance: Reproducing filters with near-optimal norms

+\end{proposition} \begin{remark} {\em In~\cite{harchaoui2019adaptive}, this result was stated for generalized harmonic oscillations, i.e.~$X(w_1, ..., w_s)$ with~$w_1, ..., w_s \in \T$, but the proof admits the quasi-stable case~$w_1, ..., w_s \in \D$.
+(The reason~\cite{harchaoui2019adaptive} gave a restricted result is that in the context of subsequent statistical applications, they require~$X(w_1, ..., w_s)$ to be reproduced both by the ``past-looking" one-sided filter~$\vphi(\Delta) \in \C_n^+(\Z)$ and its ``future-looking" counterpart~$\psi(\Delta) = \vphi(\Delta^{-1})$.)
+In addition, the bound for $\max_{z \in \T}|\phi_+(z)|$, while not stated explicitly in~\cite[Prop.~4.5]{harchaoui2019adaptive}, immediately follows from equations~(80)--(83) therein. } \end{remark} }

+Proposition~\ref{prop:hybrid-oracle-causal} follows from Proposition~\ref{prop:causal-l2-oracle} by taking~$\vphi_+^{X}(z) = \phi_+^2(z)$ and adjusting the constants.
 In contrast to Proposition~\ref{prop:projector}, the proof of Proposition~\ref{prop:causal-l2-oracle} is technical and relies on complex analysis.
 Moreover, in Appendix~\ref{apx:one-sided} we show that, in the asymptoric regime~$m \to \infty$, this result is optimal up to a logarithmic factor.
-To this end, we show that~$m\| \phi_{+}^{*,m} \|_2^2 \to s^2$ for any sequence of~$\phi_{+}^{*,m} \in \C_m^+(\Z)$ of minimal-norm reproducing filters on the subspace of~$s$-degree polynomials.
+Specifically, we show that~$m\| \phi_{+}^{*,m} \|_2^2 \to s^2$ for any sequence of~$\phi_{+}^{*,m} \in \C_m^+(\Z)$ of minimal-norm reproducing filters on the subspace of~$s$-degree polynomials.